dasarpai/old.dasarpai.github.io/_gk/2023-07-06-Indian-Constituion-Summary.md

 # Constitution of India : Summary

+## Introduction
 Constitution of India contains 395 articles in 22 parts.
 Additional articles and parts are inserted later through various amendments.
 There are also 12 schedules in the Indian Constitution.

 Titles are mentioned for all articles from 1-395, separated under various parts and chapters.
 Preamble and Repealed articles or parts are specially mentioned.
+Indian constitution starts with "Preamble".

-### PREAMBLE
+## PREAMBLE
-### WE, THE PEOPLE OF INDIA, having solemnly resolved to constitute India into a SOVEREIGN, SOCIALIST, SECULAR, DEMOCRATIC, REPUBLIC and to secure to all its citizens:
+WE, THE PEOPLE OF INDIA, having solemnly resolved to constitute India into a SOVEREIGN, SOCIALIST, SECULAR, DEMOCRATIC, REPUBLIC and to secure to all its citizens:
-### JUSTICE, social, economic and political;
+JUSTICE, social, economic and political;
-### LIBERTY of thought, expression, belief, faith and worship;
+LIBERTY of thought, expression, belief, faith and worship;
-### EQUALITY of status and of opportunity; and to promote among them all
+EQUALITY of status and of opportunity; and to promote among them all
-### FRATERNITY assuring the dignity of the individual and the unity and integrity of the nation;
+FRATERNITY assuring the dignity of the individual and the unity and integrity of the nation;
-### IN OUR CONSTITUENT ASSEMBLY this twenty-sixth day of November 1949, do HEREBY ADOPT, ENACT AND GIVE TO OURSELVES THIS CONSTITUTION.
+IN OUR CONSTITUENT ASSEMBLY this twenty-sixth day of November 1949, do HEREBY ADOPT, ENACT AND GIVE TO OURSELVES THIS CONSTITUTION.
-# PART I: THE UNION AND ITS TERRITORY
+## PART I: THE UNION AND ITS TERRITORY
  1 Name and territory of the Union.
  2 Admission or establishment of new States.
  2A [Repealed.]
  3 Formation of new States and alteration of areas, boundaries or names of existing States.
  4 Laws made under articles 2 and 3 to provide for the amendment of the First and the Fourth Schedules and supplemental, incidental and consequential matters.
-# PART II: CITIZENSHIP
+## PART II: CITIZENSHIP
  5 Citizenship at the commencement of the Constitution.
  6 Rights of citizenship of certain persons who have migrated to India from Pakistan.
  7 Rights of citizenship of certain migrants to Pakistan.